 The one day I did ride, was gorgeous, and crowded, at least for out where I was riding it was crowded.
 I saw a dozen Catrikes.
 I’ve never seen that many three-wheel recumbents on a single ride, ever.
 I wondered if it had demographic shift significance.
 It could have been a fluke, but I was still curious.
 Was it pandemic related?
 A wave of retirements related?
 Just a shift in popularity of cycle type?
 Some combination of those and other things?

-I rode a little less long on that than I otherwise would have because I planned back to back rides and thought I’d get more overall miles if it was the second ride where I pushed harder “…best laid plans…” I don’t know what the coming week will bring, but it didn’t bring a ride today, which is the start day of my ride training report week.
+I rode a little less long on that than I otherwise would have because I planned back to back rides I thought I’d get more overall miles if the second ride was the push ride “…best laid plans…” I don’t know what the coming week will bring, but it didn’t bring a ride today, which is the start day of my ride training report week.
 I’ll see what it brings and meet you back here, same bat time, same bat channel.

 The exploration of equipment goes on.
 Second hand bikes still seem overpriced.The first bike I looked at this morning was probably the right size, but it reviewed as mediocre and was priced above manufacturers suggested retail.
 I haven’t decided if I should still comb the ad photos of listings that don’t give a size to see if there’s a photo of the size printed or stamped on the frame.
 I’m not sure why so few sellers list size.
 I’m a little afraid that those might be more likely to be stolen bikes, or the type of bike that someone who doesn’t even know that adult bikes come in sizes ends up with.
 I don’t know if the rush to sell that follows the rush to buy will coincide with my time frame either.
 That desire to clear out the garage comes after the sense of utility slowly fades and asking prices for serious sellers will come down over time, but I haven’t found a deal on a bike that is a fit for us, in any sense of the word.